 - Most famously, 4Kids was responsible for adding such moments in their Pokémon dub, particularly in regards to Team Rocket's dialogue.

 - In one episode of Winx Club, Icy said, while locking Bloom in an ice coffin, "I hate to be a total witch about it, but I'm very quickly running out of patience!"
 Emphasis hers.
 And the Trix called each other "wi-atch" sometimes.

 - Another example from Winx Club, their dub of episode ten ("Magical Reality Check") had Knut saying this line:Knut: Sorry I'm late, traffic was a witch.

 - The tagline for their TMNT show was "You'll have a SHELL of a time!"
 The phrase also popped up in the theme song.

-- Gosh Dang It to Heck!: One of the most infamous (mis)uses of this trope.
+- Gosh Dang It to Heck!: One of the most infamous uses of this trope.

-- Inconsistent Dub: Was Gold Roger hanged or decapitated?
+- Was Gold Roger hanged or decapitated?
 And how did Nami get sick?

 - Mew Mew Power was infamous for this.
 4Kids added the idea that Pudding (renamed Kiki) was living in a shelter.
-Then a dozen episodes later we SEE HER HOUSE.
-They had Mint (renamed Corina) "correct" this by saying she only THOUGHT Kiki lived in a shelter.
+Then a dozen episodes later her house is shown.
+They had Mint (renamed Corina) "correct" this by saying she only thought Kiki lived in a shelter.

-- Last Of Its Kind: Their block on The CW, Toonzai, was the last traditional Saturday Morning block prior to being replaced by Vortexx.
+- Last of His Kind: Their block on The CW, Toonzai, was the last traditional Saturday Morning block prior to being replaced by Vortexx.